comparison

 - Structured delivery with defined SLAs

-Instead of running internal scraping infrastructure, teams receive production-ready data streams while operational complexity sits with the service.
+Either way, teams get production-ready data streams while infrastructure complexity sits with the platform.

 In-house: